pytest-dev/pytest-django/docs/database.rst

 however influence all parts of the database setup process to make it fit in projects with special requirements.

-This section assumes some familiary with the Django test runner, Django database creation and pytest fixtures.
+This section assumes some familiarity with the Django test runner, Django database creation and pytest fixtures.

 Fixtures